 So I’m from Paris and lived there for 23 years of my life.
 When I as in high school I specialised in sciences and everything in my family kind of pushed me towards that way as my father is an engineer and my brothers both went towards that direction and were really good at it.
 But I always felt my heart lied elsewhere.I think it brought me a lot in terms of logical skills and certainly using perspective in my work.
 After high school I decided that art was the path I wanted to explore and, as I didn’t know anything about the different schools or career paths, I decided to do a preparatory school to enhance my academic drawing skills and to explore all the possibilities and different pathways.
 I soon ended up being really obsessed with the Gobelins school in animation, which I successfully entered after 3 years of hard preparation.
-After graduating I still wasn’t really satisfied with my drawing skills and really wanted to push my own style further and allow myself to go on a path of self discovery, I really felt my particularity and talent relied there in my own visual language.
+After graduating I still wasn’t really satisfied with my drawing skills and really wanted to push my own style further and allow myself to go on a path of self-discovery, I really felt my particularity and talent relied there on my own visual language.
 This pushed me to move country and do an illustration MA in London where I experimented for another 3 years, pushing my drawing in the direction I felt was the closest to my heart, trying not to please anyone around me.
 It was a time of introspection which I really needed.

 2. Tell us about your aesthetic.

 I have been through many stages in my drawing style.
 But I always was drawn to a good mix of very graphic shapes mixed with volume, it is very hard to find the quite right balance between the two and know the right amount of information to get to a certain harmony in the drawing.
-That’s the case of Mike Mignola and Mike Macmahon, using both a very good mix of those information to such a genius level.
-My aesthetic then became less semi realistic and more cartoony, always a considering the fact that it could be animated.
-When going on a discovery path I pushed myself to simplify shapes and characters so that my work could be way more efficient , impactful and flexible.
+That’s the case of Mike Mignola and Mike Macmahon, using both a very good mix of that information to such a genius level.
+My aesthetic then became less semi-realistic and more cartoony, always a considering the fact that it could be animated.
+When going on a discovery path I pushed myself to simplify shapes and characters so that my work could be way more efficient, impactful and flexible.
 It led me to observe and be influenced a lot by people like Keith Haring, Andy Rementer, Patrick Kyle, Matthew the Horse, and many others, using each a very powerful unique and yet efficient simple visual language able to conceptualise any ideas.

 3. What is your favourite medium and why?

 I’ve always liked ink and watercolours, and acrylics.
 Though my most natural way of drawing is with black ink and a brush.
 It feels natural and spontaneous, it just flows.
 It also allows a lot of richness in the line and creates a quite bold aesthetic, with a very strong presence which I am quite fond of.
-It’s like some sort of a strong assessment or a way of yelling out something.
+It’s like some sort of strong assessment or a way of yelling out something.
 As I am quite a calm person on the outside, I feel this is my way of getting the energy out.
-I have to feel like I am drawing, and that there is a kind of fight going on on the paper.
+I have to feel like I am drawing, and that there is a kind of fight going on the paper.
 The process is very important: the act of doing something with my hands is central to it..

 4. What is your artistic process like?

 I do a lot of sketching, I just draw automatically a lot.
-My sketchbook populate with ideas that I then use in my professional work.
-I use a brush pen most of the time, to sketch out loosely the illustration, I then scan it and properly ink it on photoshop, then colour it.
+My sketchbook is populated with ideas that I then use in my professional work.
+I use a brush pen most of the time, to sketch out loosely the illustration, I then scan it and properly ink it in photoshop, then colour it.
 It’s the most efficient technique I found, the one I find the most natural to me.
 I need spontaneity that I have in the first stage with my brush pen then I need some control over the inking process and composition that I gain from photoshop, I can move things around and it creates more flexibility and possibility to test out things.
-Its a good balance between paper and computer which I find satisfying.
+It’s a good balance between paper and computer which I find satisfying.